-Many women, despite having a good education and advanced degree, are not economically independent.
+Many women, despite having a good education and advanced degrees, are not economically independent.
 Women, in many societies never get a chance to have a career for various reasons.
 Some families do not allow a daughter or a daughter-in-law to go out and work.
 Sometimes, women themselves do not take their professional life and the value of economic independence seriously when they are younger and agree to get married and stay at home until they realize the importance of being self-independent.

-There are of course women who take a career break for raising their kids or to stay at home when the kids are younger.
+There are, of course, women who take a career break for raising their kids or to stay at home when the kids are younger.
 Sometimes, getting back to the regular workforce after a long career break is also quite challenging.

 If you are not in a situation, or not interested in getting back to work full-time but looking out for options for working from home online, please read this post for some wonderful ideas on work from home online